kovidgoyal/calibre/manual/develop.rst

     echo $CALIBRE_DEVELOP_FROM

-Setting this environment variable means that |app| will now load all its Python code from the specified location.
+Setting this environment variable means that calibre will now load all its Python code from the specified location.

 That's it!
-You are now ready to start hacking on the |app| code.
+You are now ready to start hacking on the calibre code.
 For example, open the file :file:`src/calibre/__init__.py` in your favorite editor and add the line::

     print ("Hello, world!")

 near the top of the file.
 Now run the command :command:`calibredb`.
 The very first line of output should be ``Hello, world!``.

-Having separate "normal" and "development" |app| installs on the same computer
+Having separate "normal" and "development" calibre installs on the same computer
 -----------------------------------------------------------------------------------------------------------------

-The |app| source tree is very stable and rarely breaks, but if you feel the need to run from source on a separate test library and run the released |app| version with your everyday library, you can achieve this easily using .bat files or shell scripts to launch |app|.
+The calibre source tree is very stable and rarely breaks, but if you feel the need to run from source on a separate test library and run the released calibre version with your everyday library, you can achieve this easily using .bat files or shell scripts to launch calibre.
 The example below shows how to do this on Windows using .bat files (the instructions for other platforms are the same, just use a shell script instead of a .bat file)

-To launch the release version of |app| with your everyday library:
+To launch the release version of calibre with your everyday library:

 calibre-normal.bat::